Run Same Script in Multiple Devices using Appium

 Why Running the Same Script on Multiple Devices is Important?

 Testing an application on multiple devices is an important step in the QA process.
-We should be sure that our application works with different devices, OS versions, and screen sizes.
+You should be sure that your application works with different devices, OS versions, and screen sizes.

 Running the Same Script on Multiple Devices

 There are many reasons why it is important to test applications on multiple devices.
 One of the most important reasons is that users may use different types of devices to access the same app.
-We can’t predict which device a user will use to access the app, so we need to make sure that it works.
-To ensure that we can easily run our Automation Script on multiple devices.
+It is not possible to predict which device a user will use to access the app, so you need to make sure that it works.
+To ensure that you can easily run our Automation Script on multiple devices.

 How to Run Same Script in Multiple Devices using Appium?

-When we are running our Appium script, we need to pass Appium desired capabilities, which include platformName, platformVersion, and our deviceName.
+When you are running the Appium script, you need to pass Appium desired capabilities, which include platformName, platformVersion, and your deviceName.

 {